psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 *To Brewers, Publicans, Farmers, and others,*

-TO be SOLD by AUCTION, by Mr. Francis Pittis, Wednesday tbe 25th July, 1821, and the following day,—The Entire STOCK in TRADE, Fixtures, six-motion Beer Engine, all the Brewing Utensils, four large Vats, Butts, Pipes, Hogsheads, and Half hogshead Beer Casks, Barrels of Strong Beer, Brewing Copper, the whole of the HOUSEHOLD FURNITURE, various other Effects, at the Tontine Inn & Brewery, in Newport, in the Isle of Wight.
+TO be SOLD by AUCTION, by Mr. Francis Pittis, Wednesday the 25th July, 1821, and the following day,—The Entire STOCK in TRADE, Fixtures, six-motion Beer Engine, all the Brewing Utensils, four large Vats, Butts, Pipes, Hogsheads, and Half hogshead Beer Casks, Barrels of Strong Beer, Brewing Copper, the whole of the HOUSEHOLD FURNITURE, various other Effects, at the Tontine Inn & Brewery, in Newport, in the Isle of Wight.

 The *Brewery* comprises an excellent five-hogshead copper furnace ; mash tub, with false bottom, 6ft.
 5in. by 3ft.
 6in.; beer cooler, 18ft. by 7ft.
 4in.; one ditto, 14ft. by 5ft.; underback, 5ft.
 6in. by 3ft.
 9in. square, 10ft. by 4ft.; hop back, 5ft.
 6in. by 5ft. ; capital force-pump with a large quantity of pipe; one ditto ditto, four stillions, copper pump, several oak beer stands, excellent fifty-barrel beer vats, two 37 barrel ditto, one 20 ditto, about 50 butts, pipes, hogsheads half-hogsheads, and smaller beer and spirit casks, malt mill, a capital six-motion beer engine, spirit engine, counter and fittings in the liquor shop,—about 37 barrels of Strong Beer, numerous other articles in the Brewery.

-Household Furniture —Dining, tea, Pembroke card, and claw tables ; mahogany and stained pier glasses, Kidderminster aud Scotch carpets, four post and field bedsteads with cotton and dimity hangings, window curtain to correspond ; goose-feather beds, bolsters, and pillows, blankets, and counterpanes ; chest of drawers, bason stands, dressing glasses, and dressing tables; a good assortment of glass, pewter quarts, pints, and half-pints spirit measures, &c. &c.
+Household Furniture —Dining, tea, Pembroke card, and claw tables ; mahogany and stained pier glasses, Kidderminster and Scotch carpets, four post and field bedsteads with cotton and dimity hangings, window curtain to correspond ; goose-feather beds, bolsters, and pillows, blankets, and counterpanes ; chest of drawers, bason stands, dressing glasses, and dressing tables; a good assortment of glass, pewter quarts, pints, and half-pints spirit measures, &c. &c.

 Catalogues may be had at Blue Posts, Portsmouth ; Royal Oak, Portsea; Angel, Lymington; George, Yarmouth;  Hotel, Ryde; Vine, Cowes; Bugle, Newport; and of the Auctioneer.